Basics

 Basic research

 Basic research, often called "pure" or "fundamental" research, is characterized by its intrinsic quest to unravel the mysteries of nature and society.
 It is an investigation into the very core of phenomena, aiming to discover new principles, theories, or facts without an immediate application in mind.
-This kind of research is often propelled by the researcher's curiosity, a thirst to understand the "why" and "how" of things, rather than the "what can we do with it."
+This kind of research is often propelled by the researcher's curiosity to understand the "why" and "how" of things rather than the "what can we do with it."

 Basic research seeks to understand the unknown.
 Photo by Michelle Spencer.